 You can feel and see the Dutch enthusiasm and spirit on this great You Tube video:

-As a first time cruiser, and return visitor to Amsterdam, I have to say that an Amsterdam canal cruise is a must.
+As a first time cruiser, and return visitor to Amsterdam, I highly recommend an Amsterdam canal cruise.
 It’s the best way to experience the canals of Amsterdam.
 Until now, I feel that I missed half of the city.
 A canal cruise gives you a unique and complete view of Amsterdam life.
-It’s a masterful blend of history and modern day life here in this vibrant city.
+It’s a masterful blend of history and modern day life here in this historic and vibrant city.